 Financial Literacy in the Classroom

 Reward and recognition: Each participating school will receive a ranked listing of their individual student participants and an overall school ranking.
+Schools must have a minimum of 10 participants to be eligible for a school ranking.
 All participants will receive a Certificate of Achievement.
-The top scoring students will be awarded and recognized through scholarships and prizes and will be invited to participate in an experiential learning opportunity at which time the awards will be presented.
-Students are eligible for scholarship and prizes on their first attempt of the FLC only.
+The top scoring students will be recognized with awards and prizes and will be invited to participate in an experiential learning opportunity at which time the awards and prizes will be presented.
+Students are eligible for awards and prizes on their first attempt of the FLC only.

 Review the complete description of contest rules, terms and conditions.